nam4dev/apy-rest2front/README.md

 Apy REST2Front is a small project, mostly meant as a proof of concept, to automate frontend CRUD views application based on REST API schema definitions.

 It tries to implement a generic data binding upon a REST API system to Web MMI.
-Authentication is managed only for Oauth2 protocol, others shall be implemented :).
+Authentication is managed only for Token-based, Oauth2 protocols, others shall be implemented :).

 For now, only [`python-eve`][eve] REST API framework has been integrated.
 For UI components (data representation & bindings), [`AngularJs`][angular] is used.